MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 2. Authenticate by using your Office 365 Administrative credentials.

    > [!NOTE]
-   > You must have the Office 365 Global Administrator, Skype for Business Administrator, or Report Readers role to access CQD.
+   > You must have the Global Administrator, Skype for Business Administrator, or Report Readers role to access CQD.

 3. Select the **Summary Reports** menu at the top of the page, and then choose **Detailed Reports**.